 Go make your scrumlords proud, people.

-Alina is an engineer that specializes in software development.
-She graduated from GVSU with BSCE in 2013.
+Alina specializes in objected oriented software development.
+She holds a BS in Computer Engineering (2013) from GVSU.
+She is developing competency in Microchip embedded.
 She is also a talented artist and has a keen eye for detail.

 DEB Associates helps companies through the entire electronics design process.
 Our team is smart, reliable, and deeply knowledgeable about the intricacies of circuit design, PCB layout, and EMC.